MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Player.md

 eatItem(itemStack: ItemStack): void
 `

+Eats an item, providing the item's hunger and saturation effects to the player.
+Can only be used on food items.

 #### **Parameters**
 - **itemStack**: [*ItemStack*](ItemStack.md)

+  The item to eat.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.